1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations or government entities.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations or government entities.
 At least 50% of people served must be in Allen County, Indiana, or provide a unique service to the county aligning with priority areas.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.